AUDL Judging - Frequently Asked Questions

 Why am I being asked to judge?

-Every school competing at a tournament has an obligation to bring judges based on the number of teams registered to debate.
+Every school competing at a tournament has an obligation to bring judges based on the number of teams they have registered to debate.
 The number of judges a school is expected to bring is based on the minimum number of judges required to allow all registered teams to debate.
 By giving your time as a judge, you help your student(s) and their debate program be eligible to participate.

 Many other speech and debate tournaments charge fees for registration and to hire experienced judges if the school does not bring enough.
 We do not require judges to have debate experience or charge per-tournament fees to keep our programming accessible to as many programs as possible.
-Having schools bring parents, alumni, and other volunteer judges helps us keep costs down for everyone.
+Asking schools to bring parents, alumni, and other volunteer judges helps us keep costs down for everyone.

 How long is the commitment?
 How many rounds will I have to judge?